sdbs-uni-p/vldb25-dbms-live-patching/qemu/README.md

 > **NOTE: Our experiments were conducted directly on a prepared server, avoiding the overhead of virtualization.
 When replicating the results in the VM, we observed a 25% performance degradation compared to the direct server execution.
 This degradation introduces significant system noise, obscuring some measured effects.
 Consequently, we recommend conducting the experiments directly on a prepared server for more accurate results.
 However, we provide the VM for a quick start and ease of reproducibility.**

 You can reproduce our results either by using our pre-defined [QEMU VM](#qemu-vm) or by preparing a [new server](#prepare-own-server) to execute experiments directly on it.
+Once a system is prepared, please see the [Preparation](#preparation) section below on how to prepare the reproduction package.

 ## QEMU VM